-Whether your diet is wonderful already, or needs some help, there are a few quick guidelines to always follow for a diet that both boosts metabolism and also protects the body from health complications, stress and fatigue.
-Ask your health coach or Dietitian to help find solutions that work for you, and follow these quick tips:
+Whether your diet is already excellent or could use some improvement, there are a few key guidelines to follow for a diet that boosts metabolism while protecting your body from health complications, stress, and fatigue.
+Consult your health coach or dietitian to find personalized solutions that work for you.

 What are Some Great Standard Diets to Follow?

-• The Mediterranean, DASH, or Vegetarian Diets are great because they all focus on a few key things:
+The Mediterranean, DASH, and Vegetarian diets are excellent choices as they all focus on a few key principles:

-• Balanced meals: eating a little of every food group at each meal is helpful to ensure you get a variety of vitamins in each meal.
-Follow the balanced plate method for basic assistance.
+Balanced Meals: Eating a little from every food group at each meal is beneficial to ensure you get a variety of vitamins.
+Consider following the balanced plate method for basic guidance.

 Fad diets may promise fast results, but such diets limit your nutritional intake, can be unhealthy, and tend to fail in the long run.
 There are several ‘diets’ or ways of eating that are correlated with weight loss and overall improved health outcomes, but most of the widely effective and long-lasting ones involve balanced eating without excessively avoiding a food group.
 When we avoid an entire food group, carbohydrates, for example, we can not only shock the body into a drop in metabolism, but we oftentimes end up filling our stomach with more harmful things, instead.